Mehraban rugs originate from the district of Mehraban located in the north-western region of Iran, between the cities of Hamadan and Sarouk.

 Mehraban weavers favor the single-wefted weave that is typically used by Hamadan weavers but their style leans towards the American Sarouk with its floral sprays.

-As a result, the newer style of Hamadan rugs feature patterns that are more Caucasian-looking while still incorporating some of the traditional geometric patterns.
+As a result, the newer style of Mehraban rugs feature patterns that are more Caucasian-looking while still incorporating some of the traditional geometric patterns.

 Mehraban rugs were originally created for the personal use of the weavers and their families.
 These beautifully made rugs served a variety of purposes.